NidhikumariVadodariya/NidhisBookStore_/NidhisBookStore/README.txt

 Application run successfully..
 Made SD.cs file ang give reference to the .Utility project from the main NidhisBookStore project..
 UPDATE README

+Move HomeController folder to the new Cistomer area that is being made into Areas folder in general main project and modify Startup.cs file with {area=Customer} and Edit code into the moved HomeContoller.cs..
+UPDATED README..